 Web crawling and scraping can be performed much more effectively if you use proxy servers that change your IP for accessing the targeted websites.
-In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with datacenter or residential proxies specifically designed for scraping or crawling.
+In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with datacenter rotating proxies or residential rotating proxies specifically designed for scraping or crawling.

 When using reliable proxies you will avoid getting blocked while crawling websites plus you will be able to override geo restrictions that may be imposed by the site.
 For instance, you can use UK proxies while being located in Canada or elsewhere.

 But make sure you will consult with the account managers of your proxy provider to give you the best selection of proxies for your particular web scraping mission.

 Why is it so important to rotate your IPs when you access websites for scraping?
 Because a website might get suspicious when a lot of requests start coming from the same IP.
 In this case the site might start taking actions and you may get your IP address blocked as being a threat to the site’s business.

 Rotating proxies help solve this problem by changing IPs for each session you send a request.
 This way the site will see you as a different user each time you try accessing the site and will not block you during scraping.

 At Privateproxy we can offer you a pool of rotating proxies.
 Please consult with our account managers to provide you with just the right proxies for your scraping use case.